tryingsomestuff/Minic/README.md

 * 1.15 : FRC !
 * 1.16..1.19 : work on killer, history and counter
 * 1.19..1.26 : mainly TCEC QL preparation and debugging
 * 1.26..1.34 : mainly TCEC L2 preparation, debugging and cleaning
 * 1.35..1.38 : playing with SEE, initiative, imbalance, danger, ...
+* 1.39..1.40 : tuning search SEE and LMR with danger score from evaluation
+* 1.41..1.42 : fixing a time management issue with incremental TC

 ## Thanks